 Privacy policies are important, but they can get very long when all the legal words are involved.
-The short version is that we take your privacy very seriously, we try to collect the least amount of information we can while still doing what we need to do.
+The short version is that we take your privacy very seriously and we try to collect the least amount of information we can while still being able to do what we need to do to operate.
 What we collect is kept secure & never sold to third parties, and wherever possible we follow the latest & most-strict industry recommendations.
 We’re compliant with not just the Australian Spam Act, but also international guidelines like CAN-SPAM and America’s FTC FIP & CalOPPA.
 The long legalese version with the exact details is below.

 This privacy statement covers everyone who uses our services, from someone employing us for a job to a casual browser of our website.

 What personal information do we collect from the people that visit our website?

 When signing up for our newsletter, you are only asked to provide a first name and email address.
 When employing our services, you may be asked to provide your full name, email address, mailing address, phone number or other details to properly contact you and to help complete your job.

 We collect information from you when you subscribe to a newsletter, or when you employ our services.
 Additionally, we make our data collection as obvious as we can, so you know what we do and don’t keep.